Federal Judge Dismisses Environmental Suit Against Dragon Springs

 0:00

-A federal judge dismissed an environmental lawsuit against Dragon Springs, a campus in Orange County, New York, that houses Shen Yun Performing Arts.
+A federal judge has dismissed an environmental lawsuit against Dragon Springs, a campus in Orange County, New York, that houses Shen Yun Performing Arts.

-“From the beginning, it was clear to every third-party engineer and lawyer who looked at the allegations that they were nonsensical,” says Dr. George Xu, president of Dragon Springs, in a statement.
+“From the beginning, it was clear to every third-party engineer and lawyer who looked at the allegations that they were nonsensical,” George Xu, president of Dragon Springs, said in a statement.
 “But it was also clear the plaintiffs were not filing to win.
 They were trying to tie up our resources and generate bad press.
 That was the main reason for these lawsuits.”

-The 400-acre Dragon Springs property includes training and rehearsal spaces for Shen Yun, a classical Chinese dance and music company, as well as two schools affiliated with Shen Yun and a Buddhist-style temple affiliated with Falun Gong, a Chinese spiritual practice based on principles of truthfulness, compassion, tolerance.
+The 400-acre Dragon Springs property includes training and rehearsal spaces for Shen Yun, a classical Chinese dance and music company, as well as two schools affiliated with Shen Yun and a Buddhist-style temple affiliated with Falun Gong, a Chinese spiritual practice based on the principles of truthfulness, compassion, tolerance.

 Falun Gong adherents have for decades faced brutal persecution by the Chinese Communist Party (CCP), including extralegal detention, torture, and killing, as well as harassment overseas.

-The previous suit was dismissed without prejudice last year for failure to send Dragon Springs a proper Notice of Intent to Sue (NOI).
+The previous suit was dismissed without prejudice last year for failure to send Dragon Springs a proper notice of intent to sue (NOI).

 NYenvironcom sent Dragon Springs another NOI last year and filed a new suit.